This program is taught in FRENCH.

 Extractive industries and, more generally speaking, heavy industries are the traditional sectors of employment.
 Masters of Science in Geology and Mining Engineering find jobs in mines and quarries, oil and gas production companies, groundwater production companies, cement works, mineral processing plants, steelmaking plants, etc. They occupy positions both in production departments as well as in R&D departments.

-There are also job opportunities in fields such as engineering geology and geotechnics for activities like: designing and construction of tunnels, dams and bridges or the management of geological risks (earthquakes, landslides, etc.), both in construction companies and in consultancies.
+There are also job opportunities in fields such as engineering geology and geotechnics for activities like designing and construction of tunnels, dams and bridges or the management of geological risks (earthquakes, landslides, etc.), both in construction companies and in consultancies.

 Their training, both in Earth sciences and in engineering sciences, gives Masters of Science in Geology and Mining Engineering opportunities of employment in the field of the environmental engineering, with activities as diverse as the rehabilitation of mine and quarry sites, the management of waste, the study and prevention of environmental impact of industrial activities, the remediation of polluted sites.

 Research offers also careers both in R&D Centres and in Universities.
-The University provides numerous opportunities of appointment through contracts with private companies and public services and awards PhD degree.
+The University provides numerous opportunities for appointment through contracts with private companies and public services and awards PhD degree.
 (See also topic “Assess to further studies”)

 Access to further studies